Org-9/Nine.Totalimagine.com/ArtOfAI.md

 <img alt="Queen Standing in Bridge" max-height="1024" src="https://cdn.midjourney.com/4df66616-ebb6-4e3c-87d3-e47feeef47c1/grid_0.png"/>

-<small>Each Medalian queen brought significant change to the entire civilization.
-Among those, the seventh queen is the most notable.
+<small>Each Medalian queen brought significant changes to the entire civilization.
+Among those, the seventh queen was the most notable.
 In year 3 KYA, Ora Sham Delinm was born, and it's at this time, Medala truely became known to the universe.</small>

+## The Expedition

 <img alt="War" max-height="1024" src="https://cdn.midjourney.com/72fe08ff-0c8c-4dd7-9359-df3a904a956b/grid_0.png"/>

-<small>The rest of the history - up untill the second millennium after The Great Expedition, was well known.</small>
+<small>The history after the seventh queen - up untill the second millennium after The Great Expedition, was well known.</small>

 ## Journey